-If you've already been sentenced and are currently serving felony probation, our California expungement lawyers can petition the court to reduce your conviction at the conclusion of your probation.
+And if you are currently serving felony probation, our California expungement lawyers can still petition the court now to drop your felony dropped to a misdemeanor after probation.
 In some instances, we may even be able to help you obtain an early termination of your probation in order to expedite this process.13

-If you're already completed your probation, we can ask the court to reduce your felony at any time.14
+If you're already completed your probation, we can ask the court to reduce your felony to a misdemeanor at any time.14

-There are a variety of factors that the judge takes into consideration when deciding whether to grant this relief.
+There are a variety of factors that the judge takes into consideration when deciding whether to grant a PC 17(b) felony reduction.
 These factors include: